 - 150 grams (1¼ cups) all purpose flour

-- 4 biscoff cookies, broken into marble sized pieces
+- 4 biscoff cookies , broken into blueberry sized pieces

 Biscoff Blondie Topping

-- 2 biscoff cookies, broken into marble and quarter sized pieces
+- 2 biscoff cookies, broken into blueberry and cherry sized pieces

 INSTRUCTIONS